Landau theory for finite-time dynamical phase transitions: Introduction

-The paper is organised as follows: In \Secref{background} we summarise the relevant background, including a brief review some of the results of Ref.~\cite{Mei22a}.
-Section~\secref{thermoobs} contains a detailed description of our theory, which we then apply to the heat exchange of a mean-field magnet in \Secref{ftdpt}.
-Finally, in \Secref{conc}, we draw our conclusions and describe future applications as well as open questions.
+The paper is organised as follows: In \Secref{background} we summarise the relevant background, including a brief review of the standard Hamiltonian method~\cite{Fre84,Gra84,Dyk94,Fen06} applied at finite time and of the main results of Ref.~\cite{Mei22a}.
+In \Secref{thermoobs} we give a detailed description of the extended Hamiltonian method, that allows us to compute the finite-time statistics of thermodynamic observables.
+This extension naturally leads to a dynamical version of Landau theory for thermodynamic observables at finite time.
+Finally, we use our theory to study the heat exchange of a mean-field magnet with its environment in \Secref{ftdpt}.
+We identify a finite-time dynamical phase transition associated with this observable and analyse and classify it in detail.
+In \Secref{conc} we draw our conclusions and describe future applications, as well as open questions.